About GOAL at University of Northern Colorado

 - Preparing for Your Career and Independent Life after College

-Students live independently with or without a roommate in the residence halls on campus.
+Students live independently with roommates in the residence halls on campus.

 - Students are expected to follow all University of Northern Colorado policies and procedures as outlined in the Housing & Residential Education Handbook.